openhab/openhab-addons/bundles/org.openhab.binding.ipcamera/README.md

 Any camera with a RTSP feed can use FFmpeg to create either a ``ffmpegMotionAlarm`` or ``audioAlarm``.
 Even if your camera has a motion alarm, you may find that it does not provide enough flexibility to ignore moving trees, or have its sensitivity adjusted on the fly to reduce its sensitivity during rain.
-This is where this feature can come in handy as you can even add your own FFmpeg arguments (options) to use the Crop or any other ffmpeg filter, as this wont effect the video feeds you watch.
+This is where this feature can come in handy as you can even add your own FFmpeg arguments (options) to use the Crop or any other FFmpeg filter, as this wont effect the video feeds you watch.
 <https://ffmpeg.org/ffmpeg-filters.html#Examples-52>

 To get this working:

-+ Provide a RTSP url to the bindings config ``FFMPEG_MOTION_INPUT``, or you can leave it blank to use the auto detected url if your camera has ONVIF.
++ Provide a RTSP URL to the bindings config ``FFMPEG_MOTION_INPUT``, or you can leave it blank to use the auto detected URL if your camera has ONVIF.
 The advantage of using a separate feed for this is that you can provide a low resolution and low frame rate feed to keep the CPU load on your server to a minimum without having to sacrifice the feeds quality that you record or use to view the camera with.
 + Have FFmpeg installed and the binding knows the location of where to find it.
 + You have the resolution and FPS at realistic settings for your CPU.
 You need to reach 1.x speed otherwise the alarm will lag further behind realtime the longer you have this running.
 1080p and 10 fps maximum for an ARM processor is probably a good place to start testing or even lower if you can.
 + Set the ``ffmpegMotionControl`` channel to 16 with a slider control and if the alarm stays on increase the value until it works as desired.
 If it will not trigger, lower the control until it does.